Wizex

 Wizex is a Swedish dansband formed in Osby in 1973.
 It purchased the rights to the name from a band that started as Ulrik Wittmans Kvintett in 1957.
 When Ulrik Wittman left the band in 1963 they started to use the name Wizex.
-When read out the name sounds like "The Six of Us", "vi sex", in Swedish, and it was six persons left in the band when they changed the name.
-Today's band had six founders and was allowed to purchase the name, and hence use 1973 as the starting point.
+When read out the name sounds like "The Six of Us", "vi sex", in Swedish, and there were six members in the band when the name was changed.
+Today, the band is considered to have six founders (who were allowed to purchase the name), and hence use 1973 as the starting point.

 Wizex broke through in 1977 when they performed on nationwide TV-show Nygammalt and got its first top ten on the Swedish charts same year with the song Vagabond.
 The following year they finished 2nd in the Swedish Melodifestivalen 1978.

-Big hits with Wizex were songs as Tusen och en natt, Djupa vatten, Miss Decibel, Älska mig, Om himlen och Österlen, Flickan, jägarn och priset, Jag måste nå min ängel, Som en symfoni and När vi rör varann.
+Big hits with Wizex were songs Tusen och en natt, Djupa vatten, Miss Decibel, Älska mig, Om himlen och Österlen, Flickan, jägarn och priset, Jag måste nå min ängel, Som en symfoni and När vi rör varann.

 The record Take Me To Your Heaven sold 235 000 copies.
 The song was Charlotte Nilssons contribution to the Swedish Melodifestivalen 1999, and marked the starting point for her solo career.
 Wizex also had many Svensktoppen hits.

 In 1979, Wizex won the Rockbjörnen award by Aftonbladet as "dansband of the year".
 This was the only time this category was included.